christianvazquez248/pi-hosted/docs/README.md

 This repository was forked from novaspirit to be used as a power efficient home server based on a raspberry pi 4 and to learn the basics of Docker through the use of Portainer.
+Original readme will be left below to preserve installation instructions.

 # Pi-Hosted Portainer Template V2